 In 1834, George returned to England, however by 1837 he had returned to Tasmania, marrying Harriet Kingham Ruffy, daughter of W. J. Ruffy, on 12 September 1837 at Anstey Barton, Oatlands.
 They had ten children, being:

-- Mary Louisa Anstey (b 1838, married Andrew Mathew Page in St Margaret, Westminster in 1859 and had a son Percy Louis Anstey (b 1876 in France, became an economics lecturer at LSE and married Vera) who met up with Tom in November 1911);
+- Mary Louisa Anstey (b 1838, married Andrew Mathew Page in St Margaret, Westminster in 1859 and had a son Percy Louis Anstey (b 1876 in France, a former actor who then studied sociology at the London School of Economics, before serving as the head of the economics department at the University of Bristol.
+He then became an economics lecturer at LSE, married Vera Powell in 1913 and was appointed Principal of the College of Commerce, Bombay, India in March 1914).
+Percy met up with Anstey Researcher Thomas John Anstey (Tom) in November 1911);

-- Arthur Newland Anstey (b 1839, Adelaide, South Australia, married Lizzie May Dyer in December 1874 in Onalaska, Wisconsin, America, became a naturalised American citizen in 1880 in Wisconsin, died in Houston, Minnesota, America in 1884);
+- Arthur Newland Anstey (b 1839, Adelaide, South Australia.
+Attended Rugby School in 1855, he married Lizzie May Dyer in December 1874 in Onalaska, Wisconsin, America, became a naturalised American citizen in 1880 in Wisconsin, died in Houston, Minnesota, America in 1884);

-- Thomas Henry Anstey (b 1842 Highercombe, South Australia, aka Colonel Anstey (R. E.))
+- Thomas Henry Anstey (b 1842 Highercombe, South Australia, aka Colonel Anstey (R. E.), an Anstey Hero)

 - Alexander George Anstey (b 1843 Highercombe, South Australia);